-In addition to the standard benefit plans offered to all employees, the NEOs are eligible for a conservative level of executive perquisites.
+In addition to the standard benefit plans offered to all employees, the NEOs are eligible for a limited number of executive perquisites.
 Perquisites include financial planning and income tax preparation, a Company automobile or automobile allowance, and executive physicals for the executive and his or her spouse.
-The Committee and outside Consultant have agreed that the overall level of perquisites the Company provides to its NEOs is reasonable and consistent with that of its peers.
+With the assistance of the Committee's independent compensation consultant, the Committee has determined that the overall level of perquisites the Company provides to its NEOs is reasonable and consistent with that of its peers.